Wah Yan College, Hong Kong: New senior secondary curriculum

 Since the academic year of 2009–2010, the school has provided a new curriculum for senior students alongside the planned educational reform by the Hong Kong Government.

 The HKDSE subjects that are now offered are Chinese Language, English Language, Mathematics, Liberal Studies, Chinese History, Economics, Ethics and Religious Studies, Geography, History, Biology, Chemistry, Physics, 'Business, Accounting & Financial Studies', Music, and 'Information & Communication Technology'.

 Music, Art, Ignatian Value Education, and also Religious Formation, Life Education or Moral & Civic Education will be offered as non-examination subjects.

-Studying overseas

-School statistics show that many of its students participate in overseas exchange programmes organised and subsidised by the school.
-Many go on to further their studies overseas on a more permanent basis.
-The most popular destinations are the United States, the United Kingdom, Australia and Canada.
-To assist such students, teachers of the Careers and Further Studies Committee write reference letters and testimonials.
-The chairwoman of the committee is Miss H.W.
-Ng, also the chairwoman of the BAFS panel.
-Wah Yan also has a Post-secondary Education Trust Fund.
-Six scholarships and grants, each worth more than HK$300,000 per year (or up to HK$1,200,000 per grant), are awarded to suitable Wah Yan students for overseas undergraduate studies every year.
-Some of the sponsors are themselves former scholarship beneficiaries.

 List of Top Scorers in Public Examinations

 Wah Yan College, Hong Kong has produced 17 perfect scorers "10As" in the history of Hong Kong Certificate of Education Examination (HKCEE) and 1 "Top Scorers" / "Super Top Scorers" in the history of Hong Kong Diploma of Secondary Education Examination (HKDSE).

 7 x 5** "Top Scorers" are candidates who obtained perfect scores of 5** in each of the four core subjects and three electives.

 8 x 5** "Super Top Scorers" are candidates who obtained seven Level 5** in four core subjects and three electives, and an additional Level 5** in the Mathematics Extended (M1/M2) module.